Honors Requirements

 The final product will usually consist of a paper of professional quality of approximately 70-100 pages (or double the typical Capstone paper).
 This paper may be based upon original research such as ethnographic data, archaeological work, a study abroad project, or a comparative study of information related to a topic in several societies.
 It may also be an original library project related to anthropological theory, analyzing a particular problem or issue, or some other topic of relevance to anthropology.

-In addition to the presentation of the project before the faculty, the student will be asked to make a public presentation to fellow students in the department.
+In addition to the presentation of the project before the faculty, the student will be asked to make a public presentation to fellow students in the department, usually in the context of the Senior Seminar.
 In special cases when the department has the appropriate faculty, products that complement the written paper may be considered as a part of the final project, such as a film or museum exhibit.